Reading and processing NeXus choppers#

 from scippneutron.chopper import DiskChopper

-disk_chopper = DiskChopper.from_nexus(processed)
+disk_chopper = DiskChopper.from_nexus(chopper)

 disk_chopper